Popular Football Betting Markets Explained — How They Work

 Half Time/Full Time Result

-This football market is a combination of the HT market and regular 1×2 market.
+The HT/FT football betting market is a combination of the HT market and regular 1×2 market.
 To win a HT/FT bet you must correctly predict the outcome (Home, Draw, or Away) at both Half Time and Full Time.

 It’s important to note that HT/FT betting markets are not like Double Chance where you are rewarded for selecting either the HT or FT result correctly.
 With HT/FT you need to correctly select both.